RoboJackets/concourse-github-check-resource/README.md

 Do not `get` this resource manually, it will not work.

 ### `check`
-Returns an empty list of versions.
+Returns an empty list.

 ### `in`
 Writes the requested version out to disk for future `put`s to update.
 Intended only for implicit `get`s after `put`s.

 ### `out`
-You may to set [`inputs: detect`](https://concourse-ci.org/jobs.html#schema.step.put-step.inputs) for better performance if you have large resources in your pipeline.
+You may want to [manually configure inputs](https://concourse-ci.org/jobs.html#schema.step.put-step.inputs) for better performance if you have large resources in your pipeline.

 #### First `put`
 Creates a new check with state `in_progress`. `started_at` will automatically be set to the time when `in` was called.